Professional website for plumbing, heating and HVAC businesses

 Do I need to display my master craftsman qualification and trade-roll registration on the website?

 Yes.
 In Germany, plumbing and heating (Installateur- und Heizungsbauer-Handwerk, Annex A No. 24 of the German Crafts Code HwO) is a regulated trade that requires a registered master craftsman (Meister).
 Registration in the Trade Roll (Handwerksrolle) and the master title of the responsible operator belong prominently on the website - not out of vanity, but because customers and insurers look for it.
 We integrate the master photo, name, chamber registration number and membership in trade associations (ZVSHK, local guild) visibly.
-This is also competition-law clean: advertising as a "Fachbetrieb" without trade-roll registration can be legally challenged.
+This is also unproblematic under competition law: advertising as a "Fachbetrieb" without trade-roll registration can be legally challenged.

 How do I communicate the Building Energy Act (GEG) and the new heating rules without confusing customers?

 Since 2024 the GEG 2024 ("Heating Act") applies: new buildings must use heating systems with at least 65 percent renewable energy; for existing buildings transitional rules apply depending on municipal heat plans.
 Customers rarely understand the regulation in detail.
 We build a dedicated advisory page covering typical situations (heating over 20 years old, defective gas boiler, new build, change of ownership) and derive concrete recommendations from them.
-Instead of "this is complicated" the message becomes "we check free of charge what is possible for your building" - that builds trust and generates qualified enquiries.
+Instead of "this is complicated" the message becomes a clear invitation to an advisory call - that builds trust and generates qualified enquiries.

 Should I distinguish heat pumps, pellet boilers and solar thermal systems on the website?